CarletonArchives/DROID-Batch-Processor/README.md

 DroidRunner takes a top directory and will run DROID on all of the bags contained within, placing the output files in BAGNAME/data/meta.
 DroidRunner will produce a droid.droid file, a droid.csv file, and a droid.pdf file.

-Once you have run DroidRunner once it will store the path to your droid files
+Once you have run DroidRunner once it will store the path to your droid files.

 ##DROID: Digital Record Object Identification
 DROID is a software tool developed by The National Archives to perform automated batch identification of file formats.